darbyjohnston/dtk/README.md

 dtk
 ===
-dtk is a C++ library for building lightweight cross-platform applications.
+dtk is an open source library for building lightweight desktop applications.

 Features:
 * Support for Linux, macOS, and Windows